sparkeditor/report/report.md

 The application that I wanted to build would have stood out from existing projects (perhaps other than Firepad) due to its open-source community and its focus on pair programming.
 However, because I did not achieve everything I had outlined, Spark is instead in a position where it can draw influence and inspiration from other web-based text editors.

 ## Methods
+In my original proposal, I split the list of features for the project into two categories: MVP (minimum viable product) and stretch features.
+I planned to fully implement all MVP features and implement stretch features if I had time.
+Here is the breakdown of both lists:

+**MVP Features**

+- Real-time collaborative editing
+- Basic security
+- HTTP Basic Authentication
+- Encrypted web socket traffic
+- Autosave
+- Syntax highlighting (using an existing solution)
+- File tree
+- Text chat
+- Tabs and multiple open files
+- Configurable via the UI or a config file

+**Stretch Features**

+- Plugin system (for things like third-party integrations or debugging support)
+- Moveable, resizable panes
+- IDE Features
+    - Autocompletion
+    - Refactoring
+- Video/voice chat
+- Multiple key binding schemes
+- Color themes
+- Git/Github integration
+- Support for more languages
+- Progressive web app for easy mobile/tablet use
+- Desktop client built with Electron

+Certain technical decisions I made (detailed below) enabled me to achieve many of the stretch features.
+Conversely, some of the MVP features ended up being too complicated to implement and were left out.
+Here is a list of features that got implemented:

+**Implemented Features**

+- Real-time collaborative editing
+- Authentication
+- Syntax highlighting
+- File tree
+- Autocompletion
+- Error checking
+- Support for most programming languages

+From the list, it is clear that my original plan was too ambitious.

 ## Results